kiwi0fruit/pandoctools/atom.md

 apm install kiwi0fruit/markdown-preview-plus --production
 ```

-* Then specify path to pandoc executable in MPP settings by taking path to pandoctools executable (from desktop shortcut for example) and replacing `pandoctools` with `pandoc`.
 * Then patch MPP by copying files from [MPP patch](https://github.com/kiwi0fruit/misc/tree/master/mpp) to `%USERPROFILE%\.atom\packages\markdown-preview-plus\styles` folder (`%USERPROFILE%\.atom` is `~/.atom` on Linux).
 The patch overrides default css theme.
 It has `custom-fonts.less` file - tune it to change fonts of the theme.
 * Make sure MPP settings are set to:
     * **Settings** (root) > **Renderer backend** is pandoc